Molecular diversity as a biosignature

-We assess the survivability of the ecodiversity signal under radiolysis on Europa, which has been shown to be the dominant degradation mechanism affecting amino acids in near-surface ice.\cite{yoffe2025fluorescent} We adopt a forward model that links cumulative radiation dose to time-dependent compositional change.
-Each species is assumed to degrade independently via first-order exponential decay, such that the abundance of species~$i$ at time~$t$ follows
+We assess the survivability of the diversity signal under radiolysis on Europa, a mechanism shown to be the dominant degradation mechanism affecting amino acids in near-surface ice.\cite{yoffe2025fluorescent} We adopt a forward model that links cumulative radiation dose to time-dependent compositional change.
+Each amino acid species is assumed to degrade independently via first-order exponential decay.
+The abundance of the $i^{\rm{th}}$ species at time~$t$ follows

 where $A_i(0)$ is the initial abundance, $D$ is the local dose rate, and $r_i$ is the species-specific radiolytic constant.
-This constant encodes the intrinsic susceptibility of a molecule to bond cleavage under irradiation and reflects experimental measurements of degradation rates under controlled laboratory exposure.
-The dose rate~$D$ is determined by local depth and latitude and reflects energy deposition from magnetospheric electrons and ions.\cite{nordheim2018preservation, yoffe2025fluorescent, nordheim2022magnetospheric} The radiolytic constants~$r_i$ differ across amino acids due to molecular structure: more complex species, such as phenylalanine, exhibit faster decay than simpler ones like glycine.\cite{gerakines2012situ} This asymmetry introduces selective degradation of amino acid species.
+The dose rate, $D$, is determined by local depth and latitude and reflects energy deposition from Jovian magnetospheric particles.\cite{nordheim2018preservation, yoffe2025fluorescent, nordheim2022magnetospheric} The radiolytic constants $r_i$ vary across amino acids due to molecular structure.\cite{pavlov2024radiolytic} This variation induces selective degradation of amino acid species.

-To assess the influence of this selective degradation on the ecodiversity signal, we compare the degraded biotic profiles to three baselines: their original state, an abiotic reference profile, and an abiotic profile undergoing simultaneous degradation.
-This allows us to measure, at each point in time, how distinguishable a radiolyzed biotic signal remains from these baselines.
-The modeling procedure is outlined in the sections below.
-We focus on three amino acids for which radiolytic decay rates have been experimentally measured: glycine, alanine, and phenylalanine.\cite{gerakines2012situ} These measurements were conducted at 100~$K$, a temperature representative of Europa's surface at low to mid-latitudes.\cite{ashkenazy2019surface} The radiolytic constants, expressed in electronvolts per molecule, are 19 for glycine, 15 for alanine, and 32 for phenylalanine.\cite{gerakines2012situ} These values reflect differences in molecular stability under irradiation and are applied uniformly across both biotic and abiotic profiles.
-The resulting degradation patterns differ between the two due to their different initial compositions.